 The club name comes from the fact that Muang is the Thai name for the city centre, and Kan is short for Kanchanaburi.
 Many cities are also the name of the province in which it lies, so Muang is added in front of the city if it refers to that, rather than the whole area - if that makes sense!

 I went to the garage for a Gatorade and then caught a songthaew back into the city to catch a bus back to Bangkok.
 I was going to the Muangthong United v Bangkok Glass game that evening and was looking forward to getting back early for a dip in the hotel pool.
-The lady and driver at the bus station insisted that the 99 baht I'd just spent was for an express bus.
+The lady and driver at the bus station insisted that the 99 THB I'd just spent was for an express bus.
 How little I learned!

-Muangkhan United 3 Navy 2 (Saturday 23rd April 2022) Thai League 2 (att: 781)
+Muangkhan United 3 Navy FC 2

 One of the joys of moving full-time to live in Thailand in retirement was the ability to be able to head away whenever I fancied it.
 I wanted to tick off watching games at some new venues before the 2021-22 season was completed, so I studied the fixtures.

-A revisit to Kanchanaburi was most appealing to have a good look around and do a video for my YouTube channel.
+A revisit to Kanchanaburi was most appealing to have a good look around and do a video for my YouTube Channel.
 The match also looked like a decent option with Muangkhan in contention for a playoff spot, so it was time to book a hotel.

 Arriving at the Southern Bus Terminal following a bus and boat, and then another bus ride, I was in decent form.
 Especially after navigating a bit of a scare when I left my manbag on the ferry, which contained my passport.